UI Design: Definition, challenges and explanations

 What are the advantages and disadvantages of UI Design?

-- Strengthening visual identity and brand recognition.
+- Strengthened visual identity and brand recognition.

-- Facilitating navigation and interactions.
+- Easier navigation and interactions.

-- Increased user engagement and retention.
+- Increased user engagement and loyalty.

-However, UI Design also has certain disadvantages:
+However, UI Design also has certain drawbacks:

 - Risk of prioritizing aesthetics over functionality if poorly balanced.